Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

 \subsection{Step 3 -- Completing the ordinary quantum description by time-symmetrizing it}

 With probability one of reading the solution, there is the unitary transformation $\hat{\mathbf{U}}_{1 ,2}$ between the initial and final measurement outcomes.
-The process between them is reversible in spite of comprising the final measurement since no information is lost along it.
+The process between them is reversible in spite of comprising the final measurement -- which does not change the quantum state.
 Correspondingly, its ordinary quantum description leaves the direction of causality unspecified.
+We have seen that this allows causal structures that violate the time-symmetry required of the description of a reversible process (violate the requirement of the absence of a preferred time-direction of causality), thus showing that the ordinary quantum description of the process in question is incomplete.
+This also says that the description is completed by time-symmetrizing it.

-We time-symmetrize the description by imposing that the initial and final measurements evenly contribute to the selection of the information that specifies the sorted out pair of correlated measurement outcomes (among all the equiprobable pairs).
-Since there is a plurality of ways of evenly sharing the information in question, we should take their quantum superposition.
+We time-symmetrize the description by imposing that the initial and final measurements evenly contribute to the selection of the information that specifies the sorted out pair of correlated measurement outcomes (among all the possible pairs).
+Since there is a plurality of ways of sharing the information in question into two halves, we should take their quantum superposition.

 We should assume that the initial measurement of $\hat{B}$ and the final measurement of $\hat{A}$ in all the possible ways reduce to complementary partial measurements that evenly and non-redundantly contribute to the selection of the pair of outcomes.